Is the Trevi Fountain neighborhood a good place to stay?

 From there, head to the back for the most iconic views of Rome over the Roman Forum.

-And since, as I said, the Trevi Fountain is at a pretty low sea level in Rome, you won’t find that many options for really excellent rooftops bars near the Trevi Fountain.
+And since the Trevi Fountain is at a pretty low sea level in Rome, you won’t find that many options for really excellent rooftops bars nearby.

 Probably my favorite rooftop bar near the Trevi Fountain is the one atop the unassuming Hotel 9 Cesari.

 You could easily pass by the main door on the street, but once you get to the roof, you will not be disappointed.
-While it does not boast of killer view of Saint Peter’s dome or other major monument, it’s a very welcoming space, with a wonderful view of Saint Ignatius church on one side, and other Rome rooftops on the other.
+While it does not boast a killer view of a major monument, it’s a very welcoming space, with a wonderful view of Roman rooftops.

 Drinks are affordable for a rooftop bar and there is a limited snack menu.